 The groundwork for this almost panic was created by the U.S. government going overboard on deregulation.
 The beginning was a real estate bubble largely caused by lenders ignoring whether borrowers were qualified to borrow, because the investors buying the mortgages didn’t seem to care, because the mortgages were guaranteed by entities, but the entities didn’t have sufficient assets to back the potential loss.
 The panic situation arose when the U.S. government allowed Lehman Brothers to fail.
 This caused a crisis of confidence leading to a liquidity crunch.
 Panic was avoided when the government bailed out stressed entities and assured the financial community they would continue to do so if needed.

 The Next Panic

 There may not be one for a very long time.
 If current financial laws and regulatory agencies are allowed to perform as intended, a true panic caused by the U.S. can be avoided.
+Although, just to be on the safe side it might be worth learning how to short Bitcoin and other investing techniques that act as damage control in a market crash.
 This is in spite of a rash of new, largely unregulated, opaque financial instruments developed in the last decade or so that may likely crash and burn if we have a deep enough stock market crash and recession.
 The greater threat is a global panic that drags in the U.S. due to a collapse of China’s economy; however, although there will be some rocky times ahead, China should avoid a meltdown.